 Me at El Jefe Restaurant in Luquillo, Puerto Rico, in front of a mural made by artist Cheri (aka Coco Black).

-My goal for this blog is simple: to create a space for public dialogue and debate, especially on issues and causes that may not get enough exposure in our mainstream media and culture.
+My goal for this blog ten years ago was: to create a space for public dialogue and debate, especially on issues and causes that may not get enough exposure in our mainstream media and culture.
 Because finding common ground is becoming more and more difficult in our seriously divided, increasingly corporatized culture, I hope that this blog can start conversations, engage with others, and find points of connection where we can all have a civilized dialogue.

 My name in Russian means ‘hope,’ and it couldn’t be more fitting!
 I always hope for a better world, and the quote that I most relate to is: